Relintai/pandemonium_engine_docs/tutorials/shaders/using_viewport_as_texture.md

 ![](img/planet_example.png)

+Note:
-.. note:: This tutorial does not cover how to code a dynamic atmosphere like the one this planet has.
+ This tutorial does not cover how to code a dynamic atmosphere like the one this planet has.

 This tutorial assumes you are familiar with how to set up a basic scene including: a `Camera`, a